 High-Intensity Interval Training – also called HIIT – is a highly effective style of workout that encourages lean muscle growth while burning the body’s fat stores.

 Interval training in the fresh air – such as in your local neighborhood park – is an enjoyable way to nudge a complacent metabolism off its plateau and back into the results zone.
+Of course, you can do HIIT indoors, too.

 The printable list of exercises and the motivational video located lower within this article can help you get started.